jdede/inet-showcases/_docs/wireless/multiradio/index.md

 ## Goals

 In reality, devices often have more than one wireless interface (for example, a dual band wireless router has two radios.)
 Wireless nodes in INET can have multiple interfaces as well.
-This showcase contains example simulation, in which nodes communicate via a router, which has two wireless interfaces.
+This showcase contains example an simulation, in which nodes communicate via a router, which has two wireless interfaces.

 INET version: `4.0`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/wireless/infrastructure" target="_blank">`inet/showcases/wireless/infrastructure`</a>